enriqc3/CMPS-3240-System-V-ABI-x86/README.md

 jg  .L4
 ```

-This code compares the argument we shadowed into `-4(%rbp)`. *You could have also used `%edi` as the second argument at this point but the compiler either chose to or did not do this optimization.* `cmpl` carries out the comparison and `jg` jumps if it is greater.
+This code compares the argument we shadowed into `-4(%rbp)`. *You could have also used `%edi` as the second argument at this point but the compiler did not do this optimization.* `cmpl` carries out the comparison and `jg` jumps if it is greater.
 In this case, a jump is performed if the input argument is greater than `$1`.
 Thus, the fall-through block is the block that must `return 1`:

 ```x86
 movl    $1, %eax